Sravanthkande/Sravanthkande/README.md

 ###

-<p align="left">🧑‍💻 ECE Student : Learning the ins and outs of tech<br>🌱 Skills in Progress : HTML 📋, CSS 🎨, JavaScript ⚡, and more!<br>🔧 Exploring: Frontend magic ✨, Backend wizardry 🧙‍♂️, and Full-Stack awesomeness 🌐<br>
+<p align="left">🧑‍💻 ECE Student : Learning the ins and outs of tech<br>🌱 Skills in Progress : Kotlin, MongoDB  and more!<br>🔧 Exploring: Ai magic ✨, and Full-Stack awesomeness 🌐<br>

 ###